xapax/owasp-checklist/owasp-whhb.md

 * [ ] Check for Disclosure of Tokens in Logs
 * [ ] Check Mapping of Tokens to Sessions
 * [ ] Check if session is terminated on the server side when a user logs out
+* [ ] Check when cookies expire, if it is in the future the session will be alive until it expires.

 ## Test for Session Fixation (OTG-SESS-003)
 * [ ] Check if sessionID is set before user is authenticated